Buying a clarinet

 Yes, this happens a lot the last years, at least in Europe.
 Production in China is extremely competitive, and you might really get a good instrument for about 100 Euros there, there are specialised workshops who produce world standard products with the necessary experience and precision, but the instruments that are offered in hundreds in Supermarkets are usually not that good.

 You have to know that production in China is extremely task-oriented and price-competitive; that means, a small family business that produces ABS plastic tubes for furniture might the next two days produce upper and lower joints of the clarinets on the same machine if they gave the company the best (lowest) offer.
-The precision of their machines is suitable for furniture, but will fall a little short for instruments.
-And their neighbour, who usually produces cuttlery, will cut out keys that week on his machine (at the lowest possible price).
+The precision of their machines may be suitable for furniture, but it may be less suited for instruments.
+And their neighbour, who usually produces cutlery, can cut out keys that week on his machine (at the lowest possible price).
 Another neighbour will solder the keys together, and a third will plate them with nickel in the galvanic bath next to his house and his kids will polish them by hand, hopefully with a breathing protection on - galvanic acids can be hazardous.
 The pads are cut from simple silicon and be glued into the keys with melting glue by another family business.
-Some motorcycle driver will carry the parts from house to house is a motorcycle driver with a hanger.
-Whatever they do, they may be good, or they may lack the experience for making musical instruments and there will be hardly the type of quality control you may expect, one that might notice whether the product is acceptable.
+The cheapest way to transport things from house to house is a motorcycle driver with a hanger.
+Whatever they do, they may be good, or they may lack the experience and precision for making musical instruments.
+There will be hardly the type of quality control you may expect in a European factory, one that might notice whether the product is good.
 But again: That does not mean that south east Asia can't produce great instruments - it is just somewhat like a lottery if you buy them really cheap and the quality may be a totally different story with the lot the same company sells next week.